Committees & Divisions

 COMMUNITY ENGAGEMENT COMMITTEE (AD HOC): The Community Engagement Committee (CEC) provides a venue for SEIA member companies to share and to improve best practices for ensuring a diverse company workforce, encourage access of solar to low income customers and to develop and implement new community outreach initiatives.

 FEDERAL AFFAIRS COMMITTEE (WEEKLY): Policy forum for SEIA members to be engaged in high-level discussions and strategies regarding federal legislative and regulatory policies that affect the U.S. solar industry.
+This group’s scope also includes issues related to international trade ranging from the Section 201 case to eliminating local barriers to trade.

 STATE-LEVEL AND REGIONAL COMMITTEES (AD HOC): State-level and regional committees engage in discussion of day to day tactical activities as well as long term strategy that includes but is not limited to: discussion of all filings and related policy materials at the state level, initiating communication with state level policy makers in order to strengthen our voice, and participate in lobby day.
 You can join any of the following state-level and regional committees: